Notice: Your browser is not supported or outdated so some features of the site might not be available.

 • No floorhead height adjustment.

-The Shark Vertex Pro Cordless is very good for dealing with pet hair.
+The Shark Vertex Pro Cordless is good for dealing with pet hair.
 It easily sucks up pet hair on bare floors, furniture, and low and high-pile carpet.
 There's also an onboard HEPA filter to trap allergens as you clean, which is good if your pet sheds heavily.
 It also isn't very noisy, which is good if your pet is sensitive to loud noises.
 Unfortunately, since it doesn't have any mopping capability, it struggles to deal with stains.
 Its primary brushroll isn't removable either, making it very difficult to remove any tangled hair.

 Pros